rufinogs/Robotics_Project/index.md

 ### The case-based program:

-This type is very easy i only count the error between pixels from right to left and i write in the angular velocity this error.This is a video of my case-based program with the Formula One in the practice:
+This type is very easy i only count the error between pixels from right to left and i write in the angular velocity this error.This is a video of mpowery case-based program with the Formula One in the practice:
 <div align="center">
 <pre>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/KFF2EVhh_rk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>